BindhuYe/infrastructure/VMware-VM2Azure-migration/README.md

 virtual machine has been successfully migrated and it is ready for use.

 Post-migration best practices
-⦁ For increased resilience: ⦁ Keep data secure by backing up Azure VMs using the Azure Backup service. ⦁ Keep workloads running and continuously available by replicating Azure VMs to a secondary region with Site Recovery. ⦁ For increased performance: ⦁ By default, data disks are created with host caching set to “None”.
-Review and adjust data disk caching to your workload needs. ⦁ For increased security: ⦁ Lock down and limit inbound traffic access with, Microsoft Defender for Cloud — Just in time administration. ⦁ Restrict network traffic to management endpoints with, Network Security Groups. ⦁ Deploy, Azure Disk Encryption to help secure disks and keep data safe from theft and unauthorized access.
-Below are the errors we came across in the migration process.
+⦁ For increased resilience:
+⦁ Keep data secure by backing up Azure VMs using the Azure Backup service.
+⦁ Keep workloads running and continuously available by replicating Azure VMs to a secondary region with Site Recovery.
+⦁ For increased performance:
+⦁ By default, data disks are created with host caching set to “None”.
+Review and adjust data disk caching to your workload needs.
+⦁ For increased security:
+⦁ Lock down and limit inbound traffic access with, Microsoft Defender for Cloud — Just in time administration.
+⦁ Restrict network traffic to management endpoints with, Network Security Groups.
+⦁ Deploy, Azure Disk Encryption to help secure disks and keep data safe from theft and unauthorized access.